 It helps to remember, you get what you pay for.
 Save money on certain materials and upgrades, but splurge on location.
 Always.

 Skimming Bids Without Understanding Them

-Reading bids is an ugly but necessary part of building a home.
+Reading bids and contracts is an ugly but necessary part of building a home.
 Some builders estimate price based on square footage while others go by supply costs or component costs.
-In addition, you’ll want to take note of how builders account for mistakes, unexpected expenses or delays.
-This ambiguous element is often estimated in the form of a “padded” bid.
-Meaning, the builder overestimates cost to account for uncertainties, saving you from ugly last-minute surprises.
+This can make reading bids confusing.

 Not Looking Ahead

 The house you build must serve you now and into the future.
 Failure to think ahead could force you to make difficult decisions just a few years down the road.
 Take the time to consider more than your current lifestyle, think about your future self.
 Do some deep thinking as you're planning your home with your design build contractor.

 Where do you want to work?
 What's on your bucket list?
 What hobbies do you hope to take up in the future?
 Is your family growing?
 Will your parents need an in-law suite someday?
 Are you planning to age in place?
 If not, where will you go?
 Are you going to invite more pets into your home?